semaphoreci/docs/docs/ci-cd-environment/agent-migration-to-ubuntu2004.md

 description: This guide specifies the steps to change Semaphore 2.0 agent OS from Ubuntu 18.04 to Ubuntu 20.04
 ---

-# Migration from Ubuntu 18.04 image to Ubuntu 20.04 image
+# Migration from Ubuntu 18.04 to Ubuntu 20.04

 If you've used Semaphore Ubuntu 18.04 image, this guide will outline the key differences and provide you with a direction to migrate to the Ubuntu 20.04 image.